rastasi/mranderson/README.md

 This game is designed for the TIC-80 fantasy computer.
 To play, follow these steps:

 1.  **Download and Install TIC-80:** If you don't already have it, download the TIC-80 fantasy computer from its official website: [https://tic80.com/](https://tic80.com/)
+2.  **Clone this repository** Clone this repository to tic80's cartridge folder (MacOS: ~Library/Application Support/com.nesbox.tic/TIC-80)
 2.  **Launch TIC-80:** Start the TIC-80 application.
 3.  **Load the Game:**
-    *   Navigate to the directory where `game.lua` is located using the TIC-80 command line (e.g., `cd /Users/tasi/Library/Application Support/com.nesbox.tic/TIC-80/mranderson/`).
+    *   Navigate to the directory where `game.lua` is located using the TIC-80 command line (`cd mranderson`).
     *   Type `load game.lua` and press Enter.
     *   Once loaded, type `run` and press Enter to start the game.